TeamHarTex/HarTex/book/usage_docs/src/api-docs/dash-acc/index.md

 # Dashboard Access

-This model configures the access level of the dashboard for a various number of users.
+This object configures the access level of the dashboard for a various number of users.

 Two square brackets are required to wrap the name, because this is an array of tables.

-### Dashboard Access object
+### Dashboard Access Object

 #### Dashboard Access Structure